How to Safely use Phentermine with Thyroid Problems for Weight Loss

 Can your Adrenals handle Phentermine?

-- Do you have symptoms of Adrenal fatigue: Wired but tired, salt and sugar carvings, decreased sleep, inability to tolerate stress?
+- Do you have symptoms of Adrenal fatigue: Wired but tired, salt and sugar cravings, decreased sleep, inability to tolerate stress?

 - Are you dependent upon caffeine for energy?